-Resolved!
-How to Download Rented Movies on Amazon?
+Resolved: How to Download Rented & Purchased Amazon Movies (2026 Mac/PC Guide)

 Summary: Amazon Prime Video lets you rent movies for a fee, but official downloads come with strict limits — 30 days storage, 48 hours watch window, and device restrictions.
 In this guide, we explain the difference between subscription titles and rentals, walk you through the official Amazon app download method, and introduce a secure, compliant way to keep your paid rental movies permanently.